 Voluntary Daily School Minyan

 A voluntary daily school minyan is held for students and parents are also welcome to attend.
 The school is always open to suggestions from our students for different traditions of minyanim.
-An optional early bus is available for students attending the minyan at an extra cost.
+An optional early bus is available, at an extra cost, for students attending the minyan.